-In 2018, Bloomfield Village Fire Department had a total of 97 runs for the year.
-In October Mike Cummings, formerly of
+In 2019, Bloomfield Village Fire Department had a total of 134 runs for the year.
+BVFD this past year participated in the

-BTFD, was hired to oversee the day to day operations, provide training to volunteers, and respond to medical runs in the Village.
-BVFD this past year participated in the Celebrate Birmingham Parade, Amberly Block Party, BVFD Open House, trips to local schools to teach fire safety, and the annual delivery of Santa Claus to the Christmas tree lighting at Hackett Hall.
+Celebrate Birmingham Parade, Amberly Block Party, BVFD Open House, trips to local schools to teach fire safety, and the annual delivery of Santa Claus to the Christmas tree lighting at Hackett Hall.